citlag/European-Traffic-Sings/README.md

 - GTSRB
 - Our proposed European dataset

-The European Traffic Sign Dataset is free for academic purposes and available upon request to the any of the following emails: citlalli.gmzsna@gmail.com, yassine.ruichek@utbm.fr
+The European Traffic Sign Dataset is free for academic purposes and available upon request in the following [link](https://forms.gle/HwyLQtfN3uEpyo8q7).